 Most Affordable Lake Towns in Texas

 This lake on the Texas-Oklahoma border is formed by a U.S. Army Corps of Engineers reservoir.
 It’s the 12th largest U.S. Army Corps of Engineers reservoir in the country.
-Lake Texoma is a popular recreation site, attracting more than six million visitors every year.
+Lake Texoma is a popular recreation site, attracting more than 6 million visitors every year.
 Because the reservoir is so large, several small towns provide easy access to Lake Texoma, including Sherman, Denison, and Gainesville.
 These cities are small and affordable, with housing prices about half the national average.
 In addition, the area is only a little over an hour north of Dallas.

-Granbury - Lake Granbury
+Lake Granbury - Granbury

-Karnack- Caddo Lake
+Caddo Lake - Karnack

 Caddo Lake is a 25,000-acre lake and bayou on the border between Texas and Louisiana.
 Swimming is unlikely because the lake contains alligators, but it’s a great spot for boating.
-Fun fact: hundreds of bigfoot sightings have been reported on the Texas side of Caddo Lake since 1965.
+Fun fact: hundreds of Bigfoot sightings have been reported on the Texas side of Caddo Lake since 1965.

-Scroggins - Lake Cypress Springs
+Lake Cypress Springs - Scroggins

-Matagorda - Lake Austin
+Lake Austin - Matagorda

-You might think Lake Austin would be in Austin, but it’s actually twelve miles southeast of Bay City, along the Gulf of Mexico.
+You might think Lake Austin would be in Austin, but it’s actually 12 miles southeast of Bay City, along the Gulf of Mexico.
 The lake is fed by Peyton Creek and drained by Live Oak Bayou into Matagorda Bay and includes marshland that is home to many forms of wildlife.
 Known by many as a great fishing spot, this South Texas lake town is both affordable and beautiful.

 Formed by the reservoir at the dam of the Colorado River, Lake Buchanan is a popular fishing and boating site near Austin.
-Gorgeous views of the Texas Hill Country can bring some premium prices for real estate in the area, but you can still find the occasional bargain.
+Gorgeous views of the Texas Hill Country can bring some premium prices for real estate in the area, but you can still find an occasional bargain.

 You don’t have to live in coastal states to enjoy the relaxation of a lakeside retreat.
 You can find many beautiful lake towns in Texas—even within a short drive of the major cities.